 Phone numbers are a priority but there are always other considerations.
 Figure out exactly what data you want to collect and why.
 It will always depend on your business and the needs of your customers.
 Consumers are cluing on to the power of their contact information, so it’s important to be careful in what you ask, and how you frame its use.

 Examples of data you may want to collect:

 - Communication preferences

 - Interest areas

 Rona Scrubs, a non-profit whose mission was to sew scrubs for essential workers, not only sought mobile numbers from doctors, nurses, and other hospital workers ordering scrubs but also sizing and locations.
-Sizing, because they needed to be able to organize how many sizes per council area needed to be created, and locations, so they could organize delivery by their distributors.
+Sizing, because they needed to be able to organise how many sizes per council area needed to be created, and locations, so they could organise delivery by their distributors.

 Remember to try to limit the amount of information requested if you can and to let customers know how you are going to use their data.

 2. Collate and check your data

 Now you’ve got your data, or it’s started to roll in – what do you do with it?

 Start building your database.
 Whether you use a customer relationship management system, like Hubspot, Salesforce, Netsuite, or a simple Excel or Google Sheets document, make sure that you collate, update and check your data regularly.
 Make it easy to understand and shareable to everyone in your team or business.
 Having an eye over your customers, and a deeper, iterative understanding will only be a boon in the long-term.